Adedoyin-Emmanuel/methane-cli/README.md

 _You don't have specify any name for the service-worker_

 ### Architecture 🛠

 `methane-cli` uses a `modular` architecture.It consists of different modules that perform specific tasks such as generating components, pages, and service worker files.

 ## Contributing ❤️

-If you'd like to contribute to **methane-cli**, please follow these steps:
+If you'd like to contribute to **methane**, please follow these steps:

 1. Fork the repository
 2. Create a new branch